 In her first assignment from National Geographic, award-winning freelance science journalist Michelle Nijhuis started with a one-word assignment: coal.
 Based on that single word, Nijhuis traveled from West Virginia, a top coal state, to China, the world’s largest coal user.
 No spoilers here, so we’ll just say that a long lag between assignment and publication could have derailed her story but instead Nijhuis distilled that vast, contentious and highly technical topic into a a story so compelling that rock stations interviewed her when the story ran.
 Be on the lookout for her byline in upcoming issues of National Geographic, because she has more stories in the works.
-[Can Coal Ever Be Clean? appeared in National Geographic in April 2014.]
+“Can Coal Ever Be Clean?” appeared in National Geographic in April 2014.
+Here, Nijhuis tells Robin Meadows the story behind the story.
+(This interview has been edited for length and clarity.)

 How did you get this assignment and what was the timeline?